 What is Requirements Management?

-This article covers what requirements management is, why managing requirements matters, what the requirements management process entails, and how to manage requirements when creating complex, highly regulated products.
+In this article, we’ll explore what requirements management is, why it’s essential, the key steps in the process, and how to effectively manage requirements for complex, highly regulated products.

 What is a need?